Transparency

 4. Editorial independence

-Where a product is a poor fit for a reader, we aim to say so clearly.
+Where a product is a poor fit for a reader, we say so clearly.
 Where sponsored content or paid placements are ever introduced, they should be labeled separately from editorial reviews.
+Aiifi does not host third-party content, sponsored sections, or rented subfolders.
+All content on this site is produced by FJ O’Shea or the Aiifi Staff editorial team and falls under Aiifi’s editorial standards.

 5. What readers should assume when reading Aiifi